smbet/veeper/docs/overview.rst

         lines.

     vlim1, vlim2
-        Lower and upper extents of the velocity range containing this line.
+        Lower and upper extents of the velocity range containing this line w/r to sys.
 These values will determine the range of pixels used to fit this line.
 The fitter will minimize chi-squared evaluated for the union of pixel ranges set for all lines in the parameter input file.

     wobs1, wobs2
-        Mininum and maximum wavelengths containing absorption from this line
+        Mininum and maximum observed wavelengths containing absorption from this line

     pix1, pix2
         First and last pixel in `specfile` showing absorption from this line

     trans
-        Name of the transition, such as 'H I', 'Si II' or 'C IV'
+        Name of the transition, such as 'H I', 'Si II', 'C IV', etc.